divyachoudhary2809/Chaos/README.md

 (d) Poincare plots and PgrxA expression traces for alive and dead cells  <br>
 (e) Interdivision time versus DPgrxA ACF peak time for individual cells <br>

+Refer to 'Chaos in a bacterial stress response' Divya Choudhary, Kevin R Foster*, Stephan Uphoff* for more details about the models and data collection + analysis of experimental data.<br>
+*=Corresponding author